Flock· Blog ·destinations

 One of the most beautiful botanical gardens in Europe and even the world, Royal Botanic Garden is definitely one of the best Instagram spots Edinburgh could offer.
 You’re free to visit most parts of the garden, but you need to pay an entrance fee for the Glasshouses.

-With more than 13,000 plant species, this garden is worth your time and deserves a spot on your Instagram feed!
+With more than 13,000 plant species, this garden is worth your time and deserves a spot on your Instagram feed.

 9. Makar’s Court

-Located next to The Writers’ Museum, Makar’s Court is easy to spot — off the Lawnmarket, the top part of Royal Mile, in Lady’s Stair’s Close.
+Located next to The Writers’ Museum, Makar’s Court is easy to spot, off the Lawnmarket, the top part of Royal Mile, in Lady’s Stair’s Close.
 One attention-grabbing element of this place is the beautiful lamp-post in the middle.
 What’s more interesting is that through the courtyard, you can see slabs of pavement inscribed with inspiring quotes from renowned Scottish writers.
-This just makes sense as makar is the Scots’ word for a skilled writer or poet.
-So, the courtyard also honours Edinburgh’s literary history.
+This just makes sense as makar is the Scots’ word for a skilled writer or poet, so the courtyard also honours Edinburgh’s literary history.
 New pavement stones are constantly added, making your visit there always exciting.

 10. Calton Hill